tetlika/revolut/README.md

 Main benefit of this setup, is that same terraform and application code is used to deploy code to AWS and to local environment.

+Due to maximized usage of serverless and managed services - this solution is very cost effective, and almost does not require operational efforts.

 DynamoDB, Lambda and API gateway services are used on AWS:

 ![AWS Architecture Diagram](https://github.com/tetlika/revolut/blob/main/diagram.png)